 For Batch accounts specifically, the activity log collects events related to account creation and deletion and key management.

-One way to retrieve events from your activity log is to use the Azure portal.
-Click All services > Activity Log.
-Or, query for events using the Azure CLI, PowerShell cmdlets, or the Azure Monitor REST API.
+You can view the activity log in the Azure portal, or query for events using the Azure CLI, PowerShell cmdlets, or the Azure Monitor REST API.
 You can also export the activity log, or configure activity log alerts.

 Batch account-level monitoring

 Monitor each Batch account using features of Azure Monitor.
-Azure Monitor collects metrics and optionally diagnostic logs for resources scoped at the level of a Batch account, such as pools, jobs, and tasks.
+Azure Monitor collects metrics and optionally resource logs for resources within a Batch account, such as pools, jobs, and tasks.
 Collect and consume this data manually or programmatically to monitor activities in your Batch account and to diagnose issues.
-For details, see Batch metrics, alerts, and logs for diagnostic evaluation and monitoring.
+For more information, see Batch metrics, alerts, and logs for diagnostic evaluation and monitoring.

 Metrics are available by default in your Batch account without additional configuration, and they have a 30-day rolling history.
-You must enable diagnostic logging for a Batch account, and you may incur additional costs to store or process diagnostic log data.
+You must create a diagnostic setting for a Batch account in order to send its resource logs to a Log Analytics workspace, and you may incur additional costs to store or process resource log data.